batuka1983-maker/drawzy_public/privacy_policy.md

 - Analyze usage
 - Show ads
 - Run leaderboard and multiplayer features
+- Show a country flag on the leaderboard (optional)

 3) Share Feature (Video)
 The app may automatically generate a shareable gameplay video after a